Takeaways from the hearing on Trump’s attempt to dismiss the mishandling classified documents charges | KRDO

 Throwing out charges because law was vague would be ‘extraordinary,’ judge says

-The morning session was focused on Trump’s argument that the law prohibiting the unlawful retention of national defense information was too ambiguous to be applied to his alleged conduct.
+The morning session was focused on Trump’s ultimately rejected argument that the law prohibiting the unlawful retention of national defense information was too ambiguous to be applied to his alleged conduct.

 Cannon said it would be an “extraordinary step” for her to throw out those charges on the basis that they were unconstitutionally vague.